dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 If you want to use the information here somewhere else, feel free to do so, but do please credit me (dekuNukem).

-## Left Joycon PCB Layout and test points
+## Joycon PCB Layout and test points

 ![Alt text](http://i.imgur.com/7Ui8lFv.jpg)